elizabethgarza/Spanish-Diacriticizer/README.md

             If 'yes' replace the current suffix with invariantly diacriticzed suffix.
             If 'no', leave 'el' as it is.

-After it runs through this series of questions for *el*, the model will ask them again for each of the other tokens in the sentence until it reaches the end.
+After it runs through this series of questions for *el*, the model will repeat this process for the remaining tokens in the sentence.
 To clarify, the "melliza dictionary" is a dictionary that contains keys and value entries that consist of the top 200 mellizas and their corresponding classifiers; the "invariantly diacriticized token dictionary" contains keys and value entries that consist of undiacriticized tokens and their diacriticized forms, respectively; and the "invariantly diacriticized suffix dictionary" contains keys and value entries that consist of undiacriticized suffixes and their diacriticized forms, respectively.

-Given this decision making process, the reason the invariantly diacriticized token accuracy is low is because it is impossible to quickly populate the invariant dictionary with all the invariantly diacriticized tokens that currently exist.
-For example, if you ask the model to diacriticize *Agarra ese panal.* / *Grab that diaper.*, when it gets to the third token, *panal*, it will advance to the second question above, find *panal* in the dictionary, and give you the correct output, namely *Agarra ese pañal*.
-But if you ask it to do the same on *Agarra esos panales.* / *Grab those diapers.*, it will give you the wrong output: *Agarra esos panales.*  Reason being is that *pañal* happened to be found in the lexicon and corpus that I used to populate that dictionary, while its plural form, *pañales*, wasn't.
-Altogether, the chances that I'll be able manually populate a dictionary with all forms of every invariantly diacriticized token that currently exists are null.
+Given this decision making process, the reason the invariantly diacriticized token accuracy is low is because it is impossible to quickly populating the invariant dictionary with all the invariantly diacriticized tokens that currently exist.
+For example, if you try to diacriticize *Agarra ese panal.* / *Grab that diaper* by running the following command--

+    ` % ./diacriticize.py 'Agarra ese panal.'

+--when the model gets to the third token, *panal*, it will advance to the second question above, find *panal* in the dictionary, and give you the correct output, namely--

+    ` % Agarra ese pañal.

+But if you ask it to do the same with *Agarra esos panales.* / *Grab those diapers.*--

+    ` % ./diacriticize.py 'Agarra esos panales.'

+--it will give you the wrong output--

+      % Agarra esos panales.

+This error surfaces because *pañal* happened to be present in either the lexicon or the corpus that I used to populate that dictionary, while its plural form, *pañales*, wasn't.
 This example in partidular is a testament to the immense amount of labor that would be involved in populating that dictionary until it robust enough to significantly improve overall accuracy.
+And altogether, the chances that I'll be able manually populate a dictionary with all forms of every invariantly diacriticized token that currently exists are null.

 ## Future work before evaluating the test set.

-To obviate this dilemma, my current plan is to create two more classifiers.
-The first, which will be called, `classify_unknowns` will be trained on a set of invariantly diacriticized and undiacriticized tokens, to the exclusion of mellizas.
+To lessen the diacriticizer's dependence on the dictionaries described above, my current plan is to create two more classifiers.
+The first, which will be defined as, `classify_unknowns` will be trained on a set of invariantly diacriticized and undiacriticized tokens, to the exclusion of mellizas.
 Each token will receive a label that indicates which vowel is diacriticized, if any at all.
-For example, a token like *lápiz* / *pencil* will receive the label *1* because the first vowel is diacriticized; *película* / *movie* will be labelled with a *2* because the second vowel is diacriticized; and *perro* / *dog* will be *0* because there are no diacriticized vowels, etc. This system of labelling will ask the model to classify words according to which syllable tends to be diacriticized, given a particular set of features, like the ones I described above in the section titled **Sentence features, or {SF}**.
+For example, a token like *lápiz* / *pencil* will receive the label *1* because the first vowel is diacriticized; *película* / *movie* will be labelled with a *2* because the second vowel is diacriticized; and *perro* / *dog* will be *0* because there are no diacriticized vowels, etc. This system of labelling will ask the model to classify words according to which syllable tends to be diacriticized, given a particular set of sentence features, or *{SF}*.

-The second classifier, called `classify_ns` will be trained on all tokens with either *n* or *ñ* so that the model will be able to make a good prediction when presented with tokens like *enseno*, which should be *enseñó* / *taught*.
+The second classifier, called `classify_ns` will be trained on all tokens with either *n* or *ñ* so that the model will be able to make a good prediction when presented with tokens like *enseno* / *taught*, which should be diacriticized to *enseñó*.

 As such, the revised decision-making process for a token like *panales* will look something like this: